natebrunelle/2910/markdown/index.md

 # Topics

 There are seven requred, graded modules, each with several topics.
-Each topic is accompanied by both a writeup and a video.
+Each topic is usually accompanied by both a writeup and a video.
 The intent is that both video and writuep cover the same material so that you may choose either to learn the material.
 There is also an orientiation module to help you have a smooth start to TAing, as well as several optional, ungraded enrichment modules.

+Note that the videos are from a past semester and there might be some differences between how this course is taught this semester and how the course was taught that semester.
+All pertinent details are available here on this website.
+If in doubt about anything, please ask your instructor!

 ## Orientation to this course